Yogic Breathing: Chest to Belly or Belly to Chest?

 • During diaphragmatic or deep breathing we rely mostly on the movement of the diaphragm; it usually occurs at minimal levels of activity.

-So far we have described the natural pattern of breath: when you breathe in, your chest and your belly both expand at the same time; when you breathe out, both of them return back to the original shape.
+So far, we have described the natural pattern of breath: when you breathe in, your chest and your belly both expand at the same time; when you breathe out, both of them return back to their original shape.

-Now, we can use muscular control to change that pattern, consciously or unconsciously.
-One of the examples of unconscious muscular interference is an unfortunate pattern of “reverse breathing,” when we pull the belly in on the inhale, instead of pushing it out.
+Now, we can consciously or unconsciously use muscular control to change that pattern.
+One example of unconscious muscular interference is the unfortunate pattern of “reverse breathing,” when we pull the belly in on the inhale instead of pushing it out.

 So if you are keeping your abdomen taut on the inhalation, you are preventing your abdominal contents from moving forward, which means that it will stay where it is and restrict the movement of the diaphragm.
 So you will end up relying on your rib cage instead.
 If you do this consistently over time your diaphragm might lose some of its elasticity, causing shorter and shallower breathing (and who wants that?!)